rupertparry/fup/README.md

 - 🔥 Replace the same link with a newer version by running `fup -f myfile.png`
 - 🗑 Delete the remote version of a file with `fup -d myfile.png`

-If you change service providers, all your file IDs will stay the same.
+If you change service providers, all your file IDs will stay the same, just with a new base URL.

 ## Setup